-See below different examples of images in Fourier space (Note: the lowest frequencies are in the bottom right, the negative values are not shown).
-The blue circle enlightens the aera where the microphonics noise frequencies seems to be localized (see lower right panel in particular).
+See below different examples of microphonics in Fourier space (Note: the lowest frequencies are in the bottom right, the negative values are not shown).
+The blue circle indicated the area in Fourier space where the microphonics noise frequencies seems to be localized (see lower right panel in particular).
 The upper right panel shows how the spatial frequencies present in a science frame are well separated from the microphonics frequencies.
 However the spatial frequencies of flat and arc lamp images (with microspectra filling the whole array) do not permit clean separation from any microphonics present.

-The effectiveness of the pipelines ability to remove the striping is dependent upon the observation type.
+The effectiveness of the pipeline to remove the striping is dependent upon the observation type.
 The ability to correct the striping is inversely proportional to the spatial distribution of light in the image.
 For example, a dark frame has no light in the image, therefore the entire detector can be used in deriving the striping correction.
-This is done using the pipeline primitive Aggressive destripe assuming there is no signal in the image. (for darks only).
+This is done using the pipeline primitive Destripe for darks only.

 In the case of science data (e.g. coronagraphic data), all of the microspectra are masked, leaving only the space between to derive the correction.
 This is done in the primitive Destripe science frame.
 There are selectable options for also removing microphonics and channel offsets as well as the basic horizontal striping.

 For frames exhibiting large amounts of flux filling the entire field of view (e.g. flats, arclamp images) then the amount of masking is too large, and the detector striping cannot be derived from the image itself.
 However, a partial correction can be applied by capitalizing on the four reference pixels on either side of the detector (note that reference pixels are photo-insensitive but exhibit the same readnoise).
 This is performed using the primitive Apply Reference Pixel Correction.
 This primitive is safe to use in all cases should the other methods fail.

 Different methods are available for Microphonics removal: